 - Joint statement from Kingston Council, Kingston Voluntary Action and Volunteering Kingston

 - Letter to the voluntary sector from the Leader of the Council Liz Green

 - Review of Commissioning and the VCSE is being paused

 - All current funding / contract arrangements will be extended by another six months to September 2021

 - Recognition of difficulties in complying to current contract performance requirements under the circumstances

 KVA is also changing its way of working and re-prioritising efforts to support the community.
 We will be continuing to send out newsletters and information and to offer our services where we can via email, the website and other means.
 Sign up to our eNews and follow us on Twitter to stay updated.

 We will be adding information on relevant funding sources to support VCSE organisations facing financial pressures and to help develop new services to respond to the Coronavirus below:

-- Tesco Bags of Help Covid-19 Communities Fund - Organisations apply for a £500 single payment and applications will be allocated to each Tesco region in the usual manner.
+- Tesco Bags of Help Covid 19 Communities Fund Organisations can apply for a £500 single payment and applications will be allocated to each Tesco region in the usual manner.

 - Emergencey £1m Support Fund - GLA, City Bridge Trust and London Funders